• Skip to primary navigation

 homemade bagels made in slow cooker

-But right now we’re missing out on going to our favorite bagel shop, and being at home all the time (for future readers, it’s May 2020!), I’ve been trying to make everything homemade.
-Knowing that we’ve had success making bread in the slow cooker, I’ve been thinking alot about making bagels with this same method.
+But right now we’re missing out on going to our favorite bagel shop, and being at home all the time (for future readers, it’s May 2020, mentally take yourself back to that time!), I’ve been trying to make everything homemade.
+Knowing that we’ve had success making bread in the slow cooker, like Whole Wheat Slow Cooker Bread and Sourdough Crockpot Bread and I’ve been thinking a lot about making bagels with this same method.
 So here we go, let’s make Homemade Slow Cooker Bagels!

 homemade bagels with sesame seeds on them